Skip to main content

 • replayability

-• “After finishing the game 4 times and obtaining all endings besides redemption, I can safely say this game is a kick-ass masterpiece, decently challenging, amazing monster design that mixes Lovecraft with classic demons, satisfying old school action, and a lot of replayability, and even a 2-player co-op mode that isn't seen often these days.”
+• “After finishing the game 4 times and obtaining all endings besides redemption, I can safely say this game is a kick-ass masterpiece, decently challenging, amazing monster design that mixes Lovecraft with classic demons, satisfying old school action, and a lot of replayability, including a 2-player co-op mode.”

-• “The last problem that platforming presents the game is that it diminishes the replay value of those choices and different endings, as well as cool codes we were talking about earlier, because it's not like if I switch to casual mode the platforming is gone and I'm playing a better game, right?”
+• “The last problem that platforming presents to the game is that it diminishes the replay value of those choices and different endings, as well as cool codes, because switching to casual mode doesn't remove the platforming, meaning you're not playing a better game.”

 • humor